Attach the following documents to your application in the portal:

 5. Language certificate (for some destinations only) = Your language proficiency

 NB!
-If you are applying for the free mover or ISEP programmes, read the relevant instructions for information on other required attachments.
+If you are applying for the free mover programme, read the relevant instructions for information on other required attachments.

 Erasmus+, Nordplus, Swiss-European Mobility Programmes and some Faculty and unit bilateral agreements (Faculty and unit level exchange agreements): If you are applying for exchange in order to work on your thesis, add also Agreement for Thesis work.
 More info on the form in the end of this section.
 University-wide exchange agreements to universities outside the EU/EEA area: student exchange agreements are intended for course participation.